-- 1. Unpermitted facilities that require coverage under this permit shall submit a complete and accurate permit application to Ecology as follows: - a.
+- Unpermitted facilities that require coverage under this permit shall submit to Ecology, a complete and accurate Notice of Intent (NOI) using Ecology's Water Quality Permitting Portal - Permit Coverage Notice of Intent form as follows: - a.
 Existing Facilities - i.
 Unpermitted existing facilities that require coverage under this permit shall submit a complete and accurate permit application to Ecology. - ii.
-Existing facilities are facilities in operation prior to the effective date of this permit, January 2, 2015.
+Existing facilities are facilities in operation prior to the effective date of this permit, January 1, 2020.